tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

 That's super cool, but again: SQLite, though small, is comparatively big for this project.
 We want to build things from scratch.
 Fortunately, we can emulate the main ideas.

+If we give the word2vec dict a stable order

+## Future ideas

+We can get fancier than simple cosine similarity.
+Let's imagine that all of our documents talk about computers, but only one of them talks about compilers (wouldn't that be sad).
+If one of our search terms is "computer" that doesn't really help narrow down the search and is noise in our embeddings.
+To reduce noise we can employ a technique called TF-IDF (term frequency inverse document frequency) where we factor out common words across documents and pay closer attention to words that are more unique to each document.